Home / Quality Management / LSSGB / Readiness Test

 2

 Most Lean Six Sigma Green Belt failures come from just 1–2 weak domains.
-This test finds yours before you lose $395 on a failed attempt.
+This test finds yours — by name — so you know exactly where to focus.

 3